PBascones/geopagos/README.md

 - Integration tests (intentionally skipped for scope clarity)
 - Deployment to Azure / Docker

 > Integration tests were intentionally skipped in this stage to keep the focus on core business logic, architecture, and testability.
-The system is fully covered with unit tests.
+The core logic is thoroughly covered with unit tests.

 ---